 - Toys

-These side effects, for instance, could lead to slow development and functionality damage of the brain and reproductive organs of infants and impact human fertility.
+These effects, for instance, could lead to slow development and damage to the functionality of the brain and reproductive organs of infants.
+BPA may also negatively impact human fertility and cause skin allergies.

 Is Bisphenol A banned in the European Union?

-Which products and materials may contain Bisphenol A?
+Examples of products and materials that may contain Bisphenol A

-For example, BPA has been used in the lining of food packaging like tin cans, plastic lunch boxes, plastic wraps in the EU for decades for its ability to increase durability, shatter resistance, and heat resistance of the materials.
+For example, food packaging products such as tin cans, plastic lunch boxes, and plastic wraps have contained BPA for decades to increase the materials’ durability, shatter resistance, and heat resistance.
 These characteristics lead to the better preservation performance of the food.
-That said, BPA is also used in the manufacturing of plastics for the electronics and toy industry.
+The electronics and toy industries also use BPA during manufacturing.

-Here are a few examples of “risk products” when it comes to BPA:
+Here are a few examples of product categories that may contain BPA:

 - Food packaging